 Artist’s Statement

-I paint because people have always painted.
+I paint because humans have always painted.
 Back in the caves, some poor bastard ground up dirt and ash and spit and slapped it on the wall.
 Why?
 To say, I was here.
 I saw a bison.
 I felt something.
 That was the whole story.
-And here I am, sixty-five thousand years later, still at it with better supplies and worse excuses, with better brushes, more colors, and far less chance of being eaten by something with teeth.
+And here I am, sixty-five thousand years later, still at it with better supplies and worse excuses, with better brushes, more colors, and far less chance of being eaten by something with big teeth.
 So it goes.